 If your web page or blog post isn’t getting any traction then lots of keywords in all the right places isn’t really going to help you.

 Keep the eyes of potential customers on you by being a voice of authority:

 - creating and sharing valuable content

 - getting talked about on other blogs

-- linking to the leaders in your industry
+- talking and linking to the leaders in your industry

 Minimalist Tip: Don’t try and be everywhere.
-Look at influential people in your industry and target them with your content.
+Look at where your target audience and influential people in your industry are hanging out, and target them with your content.